Energetics-Incorporated/gctc-old/content/super-clusters.md

 +++

-## A SuperCluster is a multi-city, multi-stakeholder collaboration organized around common project objectives and shared solutions. <span style="font-size: 2.1em;">Committed cities/communities and partners jointly tackle shared issues – develop and deploy shares solutions to create economies of scale.</span> <span style="font-size: 2.1em;">Each SuperCluster produces&nbsp;</span><span style="font-size: 2.1em;">blueprint/playbook to be used by cities and communities around the world as the foundation to build their own smart city strategies.&nbsp;</span> <span style="font-size: 2.1em;">A SuperCluster is an alliance of action clusters in the same sector, and may be joined by individual entities that do not belong to a specific action cluster.&nbsp;</span>
+A SuperCluster is a multi-city, multi-stakeholder collaboration organized around common project objectives and shared solutions.
+Committed cities/communities and partners jointly tackle shared issues – develop and deploy shares solutions to create economies of scale.
+Each SuperCluster produces blueprint/playbook to be used by cities and communities around the world as the foundation to build their own smart city strategies.
+A SuperCluster is an alliance of action clusters in the same sector, and may be joined by individual entities that do not belong to a specific action cluster.

 ## Transportation SuperCluster (TSC)